idiap/bob/python/visioner/doc/index.rst

  Visioner
 ==========

-The Visioner is a library that implements face detection and key point localization in still images.
-The Visioner is compiled as an external project to |project| and we only provide a limited set of interfaces allowing detection and localization.
+The Visioner is a library that implements face detection, key point localization and pose estimation in still images using `Boosted Classifiers
+<http://en.wikipedia.org/wiki/Boosting>`_.
+For the time being, We only provide
+a limited set of interfaces allowing detection and localization.
 You can incorporate a call to the Visioner detection system in 3-ways on your script:

 1. Use simple (single) face detection with :py:class:`bob.visioner.MaxDetector`: